swr99ejo/data-management-plan/DMP/ACTRIS-DMP.md

 > The mission of the ACTRIS Data Centre (DC) is to compile, archive and provide access to well documented and traceable ACTRIS measurement data and data products, including digital tools for data quality control, analysis, visualisation, and research.
 As a tool for science, the highest priorities for the ACTRIS DC are to maintain and increase the availability of ACTRIS data and data products relevant to climate and air quality research for all interested users.

 The overall goal of the ACTRIS Data Centre (DC) is to provide scientists and other user groups with free and open access to all ACTRIS data, complemented with access to innovative and mature data products, together with tools for quality assurance (QA), data analysis and research.
-ACTRIS data and products should be findable, accessible, interoperable and reusable (FAIR), and the data centre work towards fulfilling the [FAIR principles](https://www.force11.org/group/fairgroup/fairprinciples).
+ACTRIS data and products should be findable, accessible, interoperable and reusable (FAIR), and the data centre is working towards fulfilling the [FAIR principles](https://www.force11.org/group/fairgroup/fairprinciples).

 The numerous measurement methodologies applied in ACTRIS result in a considerable diversity of the data collected.
 In accordance with these requirements.
-ACTRIS DC is organized in 6 Units, with clear links and procedures for interaction between the data centre Units, National Facilities (NFs) and topical centres (TCs).
+ACTRIS DC is organized in 6 Units, with clear links and procedures for interaction between the DC Units, National Facilities (NFs) and topical centres (TCs).
 There are 5 units with complementary topic expertise and 1 unit with integrating activities (DVAS).

 The units and short names are: